|Tuition fee type||Cost (per annum)|

 Assessment varies depending on the modules you choose, but will usually include a combination of exams and coursework.

 All students perform differently depending on how they are assessed, which is why we use a combination of assessment methods and up to three per module.
 Assessments include exams (open and closed book), coursework (essays, technical reports and reviews) and individual and group presentations.
-Your tutors will give prompt and constructive feedback via Blackboard (our virtual learning environment), face-to-face or as written comments.
+Your tutors will give prompt and constructive feedback via Canvas (our virtual learning environment), face-to-face or as written comments.
 This will help you to identify your strengths as well as the areas where you may need to put in more work.

 Please choose your qualifications below to view requirements